danoneata/seeing-what-tastes-good/README.md

 ```

 **Model training.**
-The next step is to train linear probes for both the McRae × ᴛʜɪɴɢs and the Binder datasets:
+The next step is to train linear probes for both the McRae × THINGS and the Binder datasets:
 ```bash
 python probing_norms/predict.py --feature-type swin-v2-ssl --norms-type mcrae-x-things --split-type repeated-k-fold --embeddings-level concept --classifier-type linear-probe python probing_norms/predict.py --feature-type swin-v2-ssl --norms-type binder-dense --split-type repeated-k-fold-simple --embeddings-level concept --classifier-type linear-regression
 ```
 Since the Binder dataset has continuous ratings, the settings differ for the two datasets:
-- `--classifier-type`: the probe is a linear classifier for McRae × ᴛʜɪɴɢs, and a linear regressor for Binder.
+- `--classifier-type`: the probe is a linear classifier for McRae × THINGS, and a linear regressor for Binder.
-- `--split-type`: we use a stratified repeated k-fold split for McRae × ᴛʜɪɴɢs, while for Binder we don't have to use stratification.
+- `--split-type`: we use a stratified repeated k-fold split for McRae × THINGS, while for Binder we don't have to use stratification.

 **Results generation.**
-Finally, we evaluate the performance in terms of F₁ selectivity for McRae × ᴛʜɪɴɢs and root mean squared error (RMSE) for Binder:
+Finally, we evaluate the performance in terms of F₁ selectivity for McRae × THINGS and root mean squared error (RMSE) for Binder:
 ```bash
 python probing_norms/get_results.py paper-table-main-acl-camera-ready:swin-v2-ssl
 ```